-- i The Three-Year Plan shall contain sections that describe the following:

-- a.
-Consistency with the requirements of Section 1.3,

-- b.
-Strategies and Approaches to Planning,
+- i The Three-Year EE Plan shall contain sections that describe the following: - a Consistency with the requirements of Section 1.3, including cost effectiveness, reliability, prudency, environmental responsibility, cost of supply - b.
+Strategies and Approaches to Planning, - c.

-- e.
 Cost-Effectiveness

-- d.
-Prudencey and

-- e.
-Reliability